Greece CV Writing Guide

 Check the spelling and grammar of your Greece CV.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Greek or other language usage errors or if you need help in organizing your CV, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Greek or other language or if you need help in organizing your CV, send it to a professional for assistance.

 Other Greece CV Info